paillave/Etl.Net/docs/docs/recipes/4_database.md

 ### Setup the connection without Entity Framework

 Obviously, for Sql Server operators to work, they need a connection to the database.
-This connection must be injected in the process when triggering the start of the `ProcessRunner`:
+[Dependency injection](/docs/recipes/useExternalData) must be used to inject the connection in the process when triggering the process with `ProcessRunner`.

 ```cs
 var processRunner = StreamProcessRunner.Create<string>(DefineProcess);